a8ksh4/paper-pi-handheld/README.md

 ## Construction
 ### Keyboard
 It's a verry standard 5x3_3 layout, with total 10 columns and 4 rows.
-I tested a few button types to find something that felt nice and reluctantiy settled on these surface mount buttons.
+I tested a few button types to find something that felt nice and reluctantiy settled on the surface mount buttons shown top-left here:

 <img src="/images/buttons.jpg" alt="kb" width="300"/>